joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 #### Database creation

 You can create a database from your operating system's command line (i.e., before logging in to PostgreSQL with `psql` or another front-end tool), by using the command `createdb`.
 The basic structure of this command is `createdb [OPTIONS] [DBNAME]`, and you can learn more by typing `createdb --help` at the command prompt.
-The only optional parameter you need to specify is the identity of the database "user" that was created when you installed PostgreSQL.
-The user "postgres" is the superuser who has power to make any and all changes to the server, including creating databases.
 Thus, the following command creates a database called "lab1":

-    $ createdb -U postgres lab1
+    $ createdb lab1

-If you did not specify a username with the `-U` parameter, `createdb` tries to log in to PostgreSQL with your computer account's username (in my case, "Joseph").
-If I have set up such an account, `createdb lab1` would work.
-But since I haven't, it fails.
-One of the Challenges offered at the end of this chapter is to find out how to create a user account to make these commands less verbose.

 If necessary, you can also drop (i.e., delete) the new database from the commmand line, with:

-    $ dropdb -U postgres lab1
+    $ dropdb lab1

-For future reference, you can alse create and delete databases using SQL once you're logged in to `psql`: the CREATE DATABASE and DROP DATABASE commands, respectively.
+For future reference, you can also create and delete databases using SQL once you're logged in to `psql`: the CREATE DATABASE and DROP DATABASE commands, respectively.
 One way or another, create that database, which will be home to your first table.

 #### Introducing `psql`

-The command-line client for PostgreSQL is `psql`, and like `createdb`, it needs to know the username you want to connect with.
-Connect with `psql -U postgres`.
+The command-line client for PostgreSQL is `psql`, and you launch it by entering `psql` on the command line.
 This will not open a new window, but rather you will see a brief welcome and the command prompt will be different from the operating system's default prompt.

     $ psql -U postgres
-    psql (9.5.3)
+    psql (9.6.1)
     Type "help" for help.

-    postgres=#
+    joeclark=#

 The change in the command prompt means you're in a different environment.
 Here, you can enter SQL queries or some commands specific to `psql`.
 The first thing I'd recommend you do is type `help`, which introduces you to a few of the latter.
 Most `psql` commands begin with a backslash (\\) and you can get a full listing of them by entering the command `\?`.
 If you need to quit, `\q` is the command for that.
 If you want to, take some time now to explore the lists of SQL queries and `psql` commands possible.

-    postgres=# help
+    joeclark=# help
     You are using psql, the command-line interface to PostgreSQL.
     Type:  \copyright for distribution terms
            \h for help with SQL commands